bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 ## Get Perplex

-When you start to get acquainted with Hugo or when you are curious about the Markdown content for this site, you can download this documentation project as an example.
-It’s licensed as Creative Commons ([CC-BY-SA 4.0][cc]), available on [GitHub]({{< param sourceURL >}}) and ships with all the files for the documentation and a few examples for blog postings and articles.
+When you start to get acquainted with Hugo or need examples of Markdown content for Perplex, you should simply get this documentation project.
+It’s licensed as Creative Commons ([CC-BY-SA 4.0][cc]), available on [GitHub]({{< param sourceURL >}}) and ships with all the files for the documentation and a few examples the other kind of texts.

 ### The documentation project